UniversalDependencies/docs/_u-dep/expl.md

 expl(clear, It)
 ~~~

-Some languages do not have expletives of the English sort, including most languages with free pro-drop (the ability to use zero anaphora rather than over pronouns).
+Some languages do not have expletives of the English sort, including most languages with free pro-drop (the ability to use zero anaphora rather than overt pronouns).
 In languages with expletives of this sort, they can be positioned where normally a core argument appears: the subject and direct object (and even indirect object) slots, as in the examples below.
 Note that in the analysis of these examples, we treat the postposed subject or clausal argument as a regular core argument, and mark the expletive with `expl`.

 ~~~ sdparse
 There is a ghost in the room